 2. AU PAIR: Aupair World

 3. HOSTEL EMPLOYEE: Hostels are usually an international hub so English speakers are always needed.
-Some benefits for working in a hostel include; Salary, Food, Room and Board.
+Some benefits of working in a hostel include; Salary, Food, Room, and Board.

 4. CORPORATIONS: You can apply to multinational or Spanish companies for jobs like Marketing, Finance, Accounting, Advertising, Publishing etc. Some well-known websites include Indeed.com, Graduateland, Infojobs.